ticketbase/help.ticketbase.com/articles/adding-deleting-tickets.md

 ---
-title: Adding tickets
+title: Adding and deleting tickets
 section: Events
-question: "How can I create tickets for my event?"
+question: "How can I create or delete event tickets?"
 ---

 It's possible to sell more than one ticket type on Ticketbase.
 To start creating tickets, go to "Tickets", under "Sell" which can be found on the left column of the dashboard.